vernvriereen/psyche/psyche-book/src/explain/glossary.md

 The initial phase (`RunState` and `ActiveStep`) of a training run where clients download the model `Checkpoint` and initialize their training environment.

 **Witness**
-A `Client` selected to validate other client's work during the `RoundWitness` phase or via `Opportunistic Witnessing`.
+A `Client` selected to validate other client's work.

 **WitnessBloom**
 The specific `Bloom Filter` used on the `Coordinator` to track which client `Commitments` have been successfully witnessed.

-**witness_quorum**
+**Witness Quorum**
-The minimum percentage or number of `Healthy` clients that must successfully act as `Witnesses` and agree on the validity of results for a `Round` to be considered successful.
+The minimum number of clients that must successfully act as `Witnesses` and agree on the validity of results for a `Round` to be considered successful.

 **Withdrawn**
 A `ClientState` indicating that a client has exited the run.